-13 This Annual Report 2018/19 and new Corporate Procurement Strategy 2019-22 provides an update of annual activities whilst ensuring the Strategic Direction of Corporate Procurement is set to meet the current and future needs of the Council.
+13. This Annual Report 2019/20 and updated Corporate Procurement Strategy 2019-22 provides an review of annual activities whilst ensuring the Strategic Direction of Corporate Procurement is set to meet the current and future needs of the Council.
 Publication of the Annual Report and Strategy also ensure compliance with duties under the Procurement Reform (Scotland) Act 2014.